 Estimation of an STM requires initially choosing the (fixed) number of topics.
-There exists no universally agreed-upon approach for this decision (Roberts et al., 2014, 2016b).
+There exists no universally agreed-upon approach for this decision (Roberts et al., 2014, 2019).
 Given the size of the corpus, we first estimated a series of STM models, varying the number of topics between 50 and 200.
-We then examined standard measures of goodness-of-fit such as held-out likelihood and size of residuals (Wallach et al., 2009; Taddy, 2012; Roberts et al., 2016b).
+We then examined standard measures of goodness-of-fit such as held-out likelihood and size of residuals (Roberts et al., 2019; Taddy, 2012; Wallach et al., 2009).
 Close inspection revealed that the 100-topic model fit the data especially well.
 We then compared the 100-topic model with other models that had also fit the data well, using scores on average semantic coherence (a measure of the internal consistency of the topics) and exclusivity (a measure of the extent to which topics in the model are distinguishable from each other).
-None of the other models clearly dominated the 100-topic model to other models using our own intuitive judgment on the ease of interpreting topics and distinguishing between them.
+None of the other models clearly dominated the 100-topic model on these two criteria.
+This conclusion was confirmed when we compared the 100-topic model to other models using our own intuitive judgment on the ease of interpreting topics and distinguishing between them.
 We therefore chose to base our findings on the 100-topic model.
 We verified that none of our substantive findings were sensitive to small variations in the number of topics.